PayalRashinkar/Web-Technology/README.md

 # Web-Technology

-Following are the projects as part of web technology:

 Responsive frontend Restaurant webpage

 1. Developed a responsive web page by replicating a given design using pure HTML and CSS, ensuring precise alignment, fonts, and colors.